eslint/rfcs/designs/2019-config-tester/README.md

 `targetName` | Required.
 If this package was a plugin, this is a config name of the plugin.
 Otherwise, this is a path to a file (relative from `projectRoot`).
 `options.ignoreDeprecatedRules` | Default is `false`.
 If `true` then the tester ignores deprecated rules.
 `options.ignoreDisabledUnknownRules` | Default is `false`.
 If `true` then the tester ignores unknown rules if the rule was configured as `0` (`"off"`).
-`options.ignoreMissingRules` | Default is `false`.
+`options.ignoreRulesMissingFromConfig` | Default is `false`.
 If `true` then the tester ignores missing rules.
 The missing rules mean the rules that ESLint or a plugin defined but not configured.
 `options.ignoreMissingDependencies` | Default is `false`.
 If `true` then the tester ignores wrong dependency definition (`dependencies`/`peerDependencies`).

 #### Behavior